lrc

 It’s typically invoked by specifying a single lua file that serves as entrypoint.

-From thereon lrc automatically resolves any further lua files and modules based on require()
+From thereon lrc automatically resolves any further lua files and modules based on require() statements in the overall code.

 Basic Command-Line Example